 Juan Devis is a Public Media artist and producer, whose work crosses across platforms – video, film, interactive media and gaming.
 His work, regardless of the medium is often produced collaboratively allowing for a greater exchange of ideas in the production of media and art.

-Devis is currently the Vice President of Arts and Culture Programming for the largest independent television station in the United States, KCETLink.
-In this capacity, Devis has had to develop strategic partnerships with funders, organizations and independent production houses to ensure a new slate of content, securing funds and maintaining an editorial vision and cohesiveness for the station’s new mission.
-Devis has also charted the stations’ new Arts and Culture initiative, ARTBOUND, consisting of a television series, an online networked cultural hub and the creation programmatic partnerships with cultural institutions in Los Angeles.
-Devis has spear headed a new slate of series that are either in production or development, some of them include the Japan Prize Winner, DEPARTURES, the Emmy nominated LIVE @ THE FORD, OPEN CALL, CITY WALK, among others.
+Devis is currently Sr. Vice President of Content Development and Production for KCETLink.
+In this capacity, Devis has had to develop strategic partnerships with funders, organizations and independent production houses to ensure a new slate of content for two stations - KCET + LINK TV - securing funds and maintaining an editorial vision and cohesiveness for the company's new mission.
+Devis has charted the stations new Arts and Culture initiative and is Executive Producer of the Emmy-nominated "Artbound" consisting of a television series, an online networked cultural hub and the creation programmatic partnerships with cultural institutions.
+In addition, Devis has developed and is the Executive Producer of a slate of new productions series that are either in development, production and pre-production.
+Some of these include, the Emmy-nominated "Live @ the Ford," "Departures," "City Walk," "Artbound Presents: Studio A" and others.

 For over a decade, Devis has worked with a number of non-profit organizations and media arts institutions in Los Angeles serving as producer, director, educator and board member.

 Devis was the founding member and is currently a board member of the LF Charter School for the Arts, an innovative arts-integrated charter public school serving the population of North East Los Angeles.